Holika Dahan story: Why Holika Dahan?

 The burning of Holi is celebrated in the memory of devotee Prahlad.
 During the period of Lord Shri Krishna, colour was added to this festival and it was celebrated like a festival.
 So let's listen to the story of devotee Prahlad .

 Once Asuraraj Hiranyakashipu was engrossed in penance for the attainment of victory.
-Seeing the opportunity, the gods captured his kingdom.
-Brahmarshi Narad brought his pregnant wife to his ashram.
+Seeing a chance, the gods conquered his kingdom.
+Brahmarshi Narad took his pregnant wife to his monastery.

-Holika had a boon that she would never be harmed by fire unless she thought of harming a virtuous human being.
-Following her brother's advice, Holika took her nephew Prahlad in her lap and sat in the fire.
+Holika is lucky that unless she thinks of hurting a kind person, she can never be hurt by fire Following her brother's advice, Holika took her nephew Prahlad in her lap and sat in the fire.

-In an attempt to harm him, Holika burnt herself to ashes and Prahlad came out of the fire laughing.
-That's why while celebrating Holi festival, burn Holi keeping in mind the real feeling.
+To hurt him, Holika burns herself to ashes, and Prallad emerges from the fire laughing That's why while celebrating Holi festival, burn Holi keeping in mind the real feeling.

-For this, if you want, write the bad experiences and failures of the past years on a paper and dedicate it to the fire.
-Put the negative feelings running in your mind in Holi Dahan.
+If you want, write down the bad experiences and failures of these years on a piece of paper and dedicate it to the fire.
+During Holi, let negativity rise in your mind

 Only then, moving forward with positive thinking, like Prahlad, will you become eligible for God's grace.